 The Company's source of revenue is from the Commercial Property lease in which quarterly payments are received pursuant to the property lease which is in effect until 2026.
-The lease rate is adjusted yearly based on the Danish Consumer Price Index as published by the Danish Statistical Department.
 (See Note 3 for further details).

 Property Plant and Equipment:

 Land and buildings are recognized at cost.
 Land is carried at cost less accumulated impairment losses.